Skip to main content

 Note: Your stepchild is not eligible for coverage.

-You are responsible for immediately notifying the Michigan Office of Retirement Services (ORS) of any change in your status or that of your dependents that would affect insurance eligibility.
-If it is discovered that an ineligible person is covered by you, that person will be terminated retroactively, and you may be responsible for repaying any claims made on their behalf.
+You're responsible for immediately notifying the Michigan Office of Retirement Services (ORS) of any change in your status or that of your dependents that would affect insurance eligibility.
+If it's discovered that an ineligible person is covered by your insurance plan, that person will be disenrolled from your plan retroactively, and you may be responsible for repaying any claims paid on their behalf.

 Required proof(s) for coverage

-• Government-issued marriage certificate or matching addresses on valid driver's licenses and most recent tax Form 1040 showing filing married.
+• Government-issued marriage certificate or a copy of your and your spouse’s valid driver’s licenses showing matching addresses along with your most recent tax Form 1040 showing you filed as married.

 • Government-issued birth certificates as proof of age and relationship.